-The applicant's agent must submit a set of design drawings to the HOA for design review to include the following information:
+The applicant's agent must submit a set of design drawings to the HOA for design review.
+It must include the required information as specified in the Sketch design approval and can include: to include the following information:

-- 1. Report: A short description of the extent and scope of planned works (as per Stage 1); - 2.
+- 1. Report: A short description of the extent and scope of planned works (as per Sketch Design)Stage 1); - 2.
 Site plan 1:200 of proposed new work specifying proposed coverage, bulk, FSR, the impact on building lines, levels, and heights above a clearly definable datum level, and to include similar information on affected properties immediately surrounding the property under consideration; - 3.
 Layout drawings at 1:100 of all floor levels, sections and elevations indicating dimensions and levels, area use, surface areas and building height. - 4.
 Note: The applicant must clearly indicate the impact of the work on any adjoining properties as required by the HOA during stage 1. - 5.
-Finishing Schedule: An abbreviated schedule of proposed exterior finishes of all areas and items, materials and colours. - 6.
+Finishing Schedule: An abbreviated schedule of proposed exterior finishes of all areas and items, materials and colours.
+This may include visual representation of aforementioned items. - 6.
 Program: An anticipated building program containing anticipated commencement and completion dates.

-In addition the HOA's architect may request the following additional information or actions, if affected in the planned works:
+In additionaddition, the HOA's architect may request the following additional information or actions, if affected in the planned works:

-- A perspective view of the proposed work clearly showing relationship to adjoining residences and common area; - Preliminary Door and Window Schedule information; - Landscape layout plan, including detailing of hard landscaping, soft landscaping, and plant types; - Service connection and installation detail of each; - Drainage, sewer, and storm water layouts, to include invert levels; - Specific construction detail; - Site and boundary wall detail; - Steelwork, balustrading and similar detail of fixtures; - Certification by a surveyor of datum levels and building heights.
+- A perspective view of the proposed work clearly showing relationship to adjoining residences and common area: - Preliminary Door and Window Schedule information; - Landscape layout plan, including detailing of hard landscaping, soft landscaping, and plant types; - Service connection and installation detail of each; - Drainage, sewer, and storm water layouts, to include invert levels; - Specific construction detail; d - · Site and boundary wall detail; - Steelwork, balustrading and similar detail of fixtures; - Certification by a surveyor of datum levels and building heights.

-STAGE 2 EVALUATION PROCESS
+PROJECT STAGE 2 EVALUATION PROCESS

 - 1. A short description of the proposed works shall be disseminated through the HOA: - (a) by placing it on the notice board, - (b) by post accompanying the monthly accounts to all members who, in the opinion of the HOA/consulting architect, may be affected by the works. - 2.
 Any member will have 21 calendar days from such date that such notice has been posted on the notice board to comment and/or object in writing to such plans or any part thereof to the HOA. - 3.
-At the end of the advertising period, the Waterkloof Village Aesthetics Committee will convene within 14 days to evaluate the submission and may either approve, subject to conditions, or reject the plans taking due cognisance of the character of the Village, any town planning provision, the articles of association and any comments and objections received about such plans. - 4.
-Plans are to be submitted to the Local Authority for provisional approval only after approval has been granted in writing by the HOA as above.
+At the end of the advertising period, the Waterkloof Village Aesthetics Committee will convene within 14 days to evaluate the submission and may either approve, subject to conditions, or reject the plans taking due cognisance of the character of the Village, any town planning provision, the articles of association and any comments and objections received about such plans.

+4. Plans are to be submitted to the Local Authority for provisional approval only after approval has been granted in writing by the HOA as above.